alx-sch/NewtonFractal-ISPC/README.md

 * **Viewport:** Defines the area of the complex plane to render ($\text{MinRe}$, $\text{MaxIm}$, etc.).
 This is the primary way you **zoom in and out** or pan across the fractal.
 * **Maximum Iterations:** Controls the calculation depth and **level of detail**.
 Higher values will reveal more intricate patterns (especially at the edges) but will take longer to compute.
 * **Gamma:** Adjusts the **brightness and contrast** of the final image, allowing you to fine-tune the look and feel.
 * **Convergence Tolerance:** Sets the threshold for how "close" a point must get to a root to be considered converged.
-Usually close to zero, but using higher values generate funky pictures!
+Usually close to zero, but using higher values generates funky pictures!

 <div align="center">
   <img src="https://raw.githubusercontent.com/alx-sch/NewtonFractal-ISPC/refs/heads/main/.assets/high_conv_tol.png" width="300" alt="high_conv_tol.png">